Royal Navy ranks, rates, and uniforms of the 18th and 19th centuries: Shipboard hierarchy

 "Cockpit mate" was a colloquial term for petty officers who were considered gentlemen and officers under instruction and messed and berthed apart from the ordinary sailors in the cockpit.
 This included both midshipmen, who were considered gentlemen and officers under instruction, and master's mates, who derived their status from their role as apprentices to the sailing master.
 A midshipman outranked most other petty officers and lesser warrant officers, such as the Master-at-arms.
 Boys aspiring for a commission were often called young gentlemen instead of their substantive rating to distinguish their higher social standing from the ordinary sailors.
 Occasionally, a midshipman would be posted aboard a ship in a lower rating such as able seaman but would eat and sleep with his social equals in the cockpit (all Midshipman would be 'rated able' at some point in their service – it was a requirement for them to have been so before they could stand as a Mate, another requirement for promotion to Lieutenant).

 The remainder of the ship's company, who lived and berthed in the common crew quarters, were the petty officers and seamen.
 Petty officers were seamen who had been "rated" to fill a particular specialist trade on board ship.
 This rating set the petty officers apart from the common seaman by virtue of technical skill and slightly higher education.
 No special uniform was allocated for petty officers, although some Royal Navy ships allowed such persons to don a simple blue frock coat to denote their status.

 Seamen were further divided into two grades, these being ordinary seaman and able seaman.
 Seamen were normally assigned to a watch, which maintained its hierarchy consisting of a watch captain in charge of a particular area of the ship.
 Grouped among the watches were also the landsmen, considered the absolute lowest rank in the Royal Navy and assigned to personnel, usually from press gangs, who held little to no naval experience.

+Enlisted seamen and marines discharged due to disability or advanced age could be admitted to the Royal Hospital, Greenwich.
+From 1805 until 1869, Greenwich pensioners were issued with a distinctive uniform comprising a blue frock coat with brass buttons, white waistcoat and pantaloons, black shoes, and a tricorn hat similar to those issued to their army counterparts at Chelsea.